nebari-dev/nebari/docs/source/user_guide/getting_started.md

 organization's QHub will likely have a slightly different authentication process due to the many authentication providers that QHub can integrate with.

-The fisrt step is to connect with your QHub cluster, for this example we will be using `https://qhub-demo.qhub.dev`.
+The first step is to connect with your QHub cluster, for this example we will be using `https://qhub-demo.qhub.dev`.
 Once on the site, you will be prompted by a login, similar to the login page shown in the image below.

 ![QHub login screen](../images/qhub_login_screen.png)

-Qhub now uses an open source tool called Keycloak for user managament.
+Qhub now uses an open source tool called Keycloak for user management.
 This makes it a little challenging to detail the exact process as it might differ greatly between authentication providers (LDAP, OAuth 2.0, passwordless authentication, password-based authentication and many others).
 A deeply